 Big Basin Vineyards is a family owned and operated winery.
 Founder Bradley Brown is Winemaker and Proprietor (and Vineyard Manager), while his sister Wendy Brown is co-owner and provides business management expertise.
 Blake Yarger is Bradley’s right hand man in the winery as Winemaker.
 Ruthie Guido runs the Saratoga tasting room and manages our wine club and mailing list.
 Doug Spilman runs the winery tasting room and helps maintain the pristine quality of our estate fruit.
 Audrey Snyder manages the financial books.

 Bradley’s interest in wine was initially inspired by his father, Glenn, who was an avid home winemaker and lover of German wines.
-His interest grew exponentially after he reached legal drinking age and was further fueled by a Francophile brother who spent seven years in Paris and the Rhone Valley culminating in a harvest working for Emanual Raynaud at Chateau Rayas in the Rhone Valley.
+His interest grew exponentially after he reached legal drinking age and was further fueled by a Francophile brother who worked for Emmanual Raynaud at Chateau Rayas in the Rhone Valley.